Generally, there are three times when you can enroll in or may be able to change your benefits at the University of Michigan:

 You are automatically covered for Travel Accident Insurance and Secure Travel Plan beginning on your first day of service with the university.

 If you fail to enroll or waive health coverage within the 30-day deadline (or as specified by your collective bargaining agreement), you will be defaulted to no health plan coverage and no prescription drug coverage, and you will be unable to enroll until the next Open Enrollment period, usually in October, with coverage effective January 1st of the following year.
 See Enrollment Deadlines (PDF) for details.
-If you are eligible for opt-out credit dollars, you will not be entitled to receive them if you do not waive your health plan coverage.

 - If you have a job status change that impacts your eligibility for benefits, you will receive information and instructions for changing your benefits.